 In this section:

-At Hawkins Dental & Implant Clinic we offer Invisalign clear braces - a series of virtually invisible, removable aligners that are changed every two to three weeks.
+At Hawkins Dental & Implant Clinic we offer Invisalign in Birmingham - a series of virtually invisible, removable aligners that are changed every two to three weeks.
 Treatment can take as little as 12 weeks, depending on the alterations required.
 Each aligner is carefully designed specifically for your teeth and moves them in small stages, little by little, week by week, until they have reached the final position prescribed by your dentist.

 Invisalign aligners are made just for you and are therefore clear and comfortable.
 They don't get in the way of your lifestyle, and can easily be removed the for a short space of time for an important meeting, event or night out.